awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 ## OpenSearch Dashboards<a name="cross-cluster-search-dashboards"></a>

-You can visualize data from multiple connected domains in the same way as from a single domain, except that you must access the remote indices using `connection-alias:index`\.
+You can visualize data from multiple connected domains in the same way as from a single domain, except that you must access the remote indexes using `connection-alias:index`\.
 So, your index pattern must match `connection-alias:index`\.